 Life PBR Exemption

-A company meeting the condition in Dsubsection 1.G.2 below may file a statement of exemption for individual ordinary life insurance policies and certificates, except for policies in Dsubsection 1.G.3 below, issued directly or assumed during the current calendar year, that would otherwise be subject to VM-20.
-Such a statement must be filed with the domiciliary commissioner prior to July 1 of that year certifying that the condition of Dsubsection 1.G.2 was met based on premiums from the prior calendar year annual statement.
-The statement of exemption must also be included with the NAIC filing for the second quarter of that year.
+A company meeting the at least one of the conditions in Dsubsection 1.G.2 below may file a statement of exemption for individual ordinary life insurance policies or certificates, except for policies or certificates in Dsubsection 1.G.3 below, issued directly or assumed during the current calendar year, that would otherwise be subject to VM-20.
+If a company has no business issued directly or assumed during the current calendar year that would otherwise be subject to VM-20, a statement of exemption is not required.
+For a filed statement of exemption, the statement must be filed with the domiciliary commissioner prior to July 1 of that year certifying that at least one of the two conditions in Dsubsection 1.G.2 was met and the statement of exemption must also be included with the NAIC filing for the second quarter of that year.

-The domiciliary commissioner may reject such statement prior to September 1 and require the company to follow the requirements of VM-20 for the ordinary life policies covered by the statement. subsection 1.G. subsection 1.G.
+The domiciliary commissioner may reject such statement prior to September 1 and require the company to follow the requirements of VM-20 for the ordinary life policies or certificates covered by the statement.

+If a filed statement of exemption is not rejected by the domiciliary commissioner, the filing of subsequent statements of exemption is not required as long as the company continues to qualify for the exemption; rather, ongoing statements of exemption for each new calendar year will be deemed to not be rejected, unless: 1) the company does not meet either condition in D. subsection 1.G.2 below, 2) the policies or certificates contain those in D. subsection 1.G.3 below, or 3) the domiciliary commissioner contacts the company prior to Sept.
+1 and notifies them that the statement of exemption is rejected.
+If any of these three events occur, then the statement of exemption for the current calendar year is rejected and a new statement of exemption must be filed and not rejected in order for the company to exempt additional policies or certificates.
+In the case of an ongoing statement of exemption, rather than include a statement of exemption with the NAIC filing for the second quarter of that year, the company should enter “SEE EXPLANATION” in response to the Life PBR Exemption supplemental interrogatory and provide as an explanation that the company is utilizing an ongoing statement of exemption.

 2. Condition for Exemption:

 a.
-The company has less than $300 million of ordinary lifeexemption premiums1, and if the company is a member of an NAIC group of life insurerswhich includes other life insurance companies, the group has combined ordinary lifeexemption premiums1 of less than $600 million.
+The company has less than $300 million of ordinary lifeexemption premiums1, and if the company is a member of an NAIC group of life insurerswhich includes other life insurance companies, the group has combined ordinary lifeexemption premiums1 of less than $600 million; or

+The only new policies or certificates that would otherwise be subject to VM-20 being issued or assumed by the company are due to election of policy benefits or features from existing policies or certificates valued under VM-A and VM-C and the company was exempted from, or otherwise not subject to, the requirements of VM-20 in the prior year.

 Exemption premium is determined as follows:

 a.
 The amount reported in the prior calendar year life/health annual statement, Exhibit 1, Part 1, Column 3 (“Ordinary Life Insurance”), line 20.1; plus